Olympic champion Semenya loses appeal over testosterone rules

 Under the rules, female athletes who have high natural levels of testosterone will have to reduce their levels through medication to under 5 nmol/L, which is double the normal female range of below 2 nmol/L.

-The court suggested the regulations be limited to events between 400- and 800-metres due to a lack of evidence that testosterone has a significant effect beyond these distances.
+The court suggested the regulations be limited to events between 400- and 800-meters due to a lack of evidence that testosterone has a significant effect beyond these distances.

 This has been rejected by the IAAF for now, which says it could expand or reduce events under the regulations in the future if there is a compelling scientific case.